 In the eye there is a gel-like structure called the vitreous.
 At birth, the vitreous is completely clear and transparent.
 It is also fully attached to the retina, the delicate layer of cells at the back of the eye that captures external light, sending it to the brain, enabling sight.

-Floaters are caused by changes to the vitreous gel, due to:
+Floaters are caused by changes to the vitreous gel, due to causes that include: